EMD Class 66: United Kingdom

-Ireland

-While not exactly a Class 66, a mixed-traffic version operates on the island of Ireland, being owned by Iarnród Éireann and NI Railways.
-The 32 were ordered after the economic boom with 2 extra ordered by NIR from their supplier EMD; the first one was delivered in 1994 after being flown from London, Ontario to Dublin Airport by an Antonov An-124 Ruslan, with the rest of the class arriving by ship in the following months.

 Mainland Europe

 With the locomotives proving successful in the UK, interest came from railway operators in continental Europe.
 General Motors locomotives in mainland Europe had historically been produced under license by local manufacturers.
 The high haulage capacity and reliability of the Class 59 (JT26-CW-SS) had led to its use by the German company Häfen und Güterverkehr Köln (HGK).
 The first mainland Europe order also came from HGK, for two locomotives, followed by TGOJ Trafik (Trafikaktiebolaget Grängesberg-Oxelösunds Järnvägar) in Sweden.
 Subsequently, many European railway operators bought locomotives.

 Class 77

 With a high number of orders, EMD modified the locomotive for European ECR operations, including: